domenic/wk-scripts/changelogs/level-breakdown.md

 # WaniKani Level Breakdown Changelog

+## 1.0.1

+* Made the script also run on `https://wanikani.com/`, not just `https://wanikani.com/dashboard`, since the pages are apparently the same.

 ## 1.0.0

 Inspired by [WaniKani SRS Level Progress](https://greasyfork.org/en/scripts/32344-wanikani-srs-level-progress), which has stopped working recently due to its dependency on https://wanikanitools-golang.curiousattemptbunny.com/.